Parties, BBQs and food allergy

 Consuming alcohol can also lead you to make risky food choices as alcohol can affect your judgement.
 Make sure you’re aware of the risks and have plans in place should you find yourself in a difficult situation.
 Read more about food allergy and alcohol.

 Speak to your friends before the party.
-Let them know where they can find your EpiPen® and ASCIA Action Plan (emergency response plan) in case of emergency.
+Let them know where they can find your EpiPen® or Anapen® and ASCIA Action Plan (emergency response plan) in case of emergency.
 Remind the host of your food allergy when you arrive, and ask which foods you should steer clear from keeping in mind others can contaminate food that was deemed safe by the host.
 Finally, if you do find yourself having an allergic reaction when at a party – TELL SOMEONE and put your emergency plan into action!